HQ20/contracts/contracts/voting/README.md

-# Voting
+# OneTokenOneVote

 ## Description

-A Voting contract that can be used for registering proposals, casting votes, validating the majority and enacting the proposals.
+A voting contract that can be used for registering proposals, casting votes, validating the majority and enacting the proposals.
 A proposal consists in calling some data (a function signature and encoded arguments) on a contract's address.

 ## Usage

- 1. Initialize the Voting with:
+ 1. Initialize the voting with:
       The address of the contract that will be used as a voting token.
       The address of the target contract for a proposal to be enacted.
       The proposal data, obtained as an abi encoding of a function in the target contract with any desired arguments.